co-ment/comt/README.md

 (all other python dependencies will be downloaded by buildout)

 ## Installation (development install)

+*These are old installation notes, they still need to be updated*.

 1. Install python2.5+ and all required libraries